 When the controller is powered on, it will display the measured temperature.
-The controller will keep running according to the saved setting.
+The controller will keep running based on the saved settings.
 If the temperature sensor is shorted/disconnected, the controller will display "Err".
-Please see Figure 2 for the flow chart to set the parameters.
+Please see Figure 2 and Figure 3 for the flow chart to set the parameters.